-Each participant has an individual 457(b) account which tracks contributions made by employees, investments they purchased/sold and related fees.
-Participants control how funds in their accounts are invested in the available investment line-up and can allocate contributions between 40 investment options established under the Plan.
+Each participant has an individual 401(a) account which tracks contributions made by METRO, investments they purchased/sold and related fees.
+New participants are automatically invested in a target date fund based on their date of birth and can reallocate those contributions between 40 investment options established under the Plan.
+Ultimately, participants control how funds in their account are invested in the available investment line-up.